 The results are anything but gratifying.
-They ape college fraternities in a way that would be ridiculous were it not so detrimental to us.
+They are college fraternities in a way that would be ridiculous were it not so detrimental to us.
 To think of youngsters of fourteen and fifteen attempting to imitate college life is amusing, but when we stop to consider that such imitation seizes upon the worst features of college and fraternity life and emphasizes those alone, the matter becomes alarming.
 These juvenile Greeks,-with due apologies to the Hellenic clan,-see with envious eyes the gay good times of college people, and perforce, must have similar amusements.
 They see only the external side of fraternity life, and think because parties and "spreads" are of frequent occurrence, they are the fraternity's raisen d'etre.
 That there is a serious side to fraternity life, that it presupposes a certain amount of maturity, that its aspirations are exalted, never enters their heads.
 Fraternity to them means merely social gaiety, and Greek letters cover a multitude of follies, as is proven by the mushroom crop of these high school societies.

 Now what are we to do about it?
 One chapter, or one fraternity, can do but little.
 But if the Greek world at large would take the matter up, something definite could be accomplished.
 The dignity of fraternities in general is jeopardized by these infantile organizations.
 People who are not familiar with college fraternities will think we are but children of a large growth, and our dignity cannot help but suffer.
 Let us discountenance the preparatory school "fraternities."
 Could not some result be obtained if the next Pan-Hellenic conference were to consider the matter?
 What do the other chapters think upon the subject?
 Ohio Beta.

-This year in the University of Texas the four women's fraternities entered into an agreement not to invite freshmen to join them before November nineteenth.
-For a Late. rangement has not proved an entire success.
-Pledge Day feel that six weeks is too short a time for each member of the chapter thoroughly to know a girl.
+This year in the University of Texas the four women's fraternities entered into an agreement not to invite freshmen to join member of the chapter thoroughly to know a girl.
 With four fraternities in the university the supply of eligible freshman material seems inadequate.
 One girl is often rushed by two or even three fraternities.
 They are stimulated to a certain extent by rivalry.
 With the time for making acquaintances so short, attention is often concentrated on the few who are made prominent early in the season, and little notice is taken of the less conspicuous members of the class, in whom, did we know them better, we might find all the desirable qualities.